 If you have an Out of Network provision on your policy you can submit our receipt to your insurance company for consideration for reimbursement.
-It is important to communicate with your insurance company regarding any pre-authorizations, treatment limitations, percentage of reimbursement and mechanisms for submission of claims prior to the first visit.
+It is important for you to communicate with your insurance company so you understand any policies regarding pre-authorizations, treatment limitations, percentage of reimbursement and mechanisms for submission of claims prior to the first visit.

 Do you take Medicare, HUSKY, or Workman’s Compensation?

 What can I expect on the first appointment?